kriszyp/lmdb-js/README.md

 Normally, lmdb-store will automatically start a reader transaction for get and range operations, periodically reseting the read transaction on new event turns and after any write transactions are committed, to ensure it is using an up-to-date snapshot of the database.
 However, you can call `resetReadTxn` if you need to manually force the read transaction to reset to the latest snapshot/version of the database.
 In particular, this may be useful running with multiple processes where you need to immediately reset the read transaction based on a known update in another process (rather than waiting for the next event turn).

 ## Concurrency and Versioning
-LMDB and lmdb-store are designed for high concurrency, and we recommend using multiple processes to achieve concurrency with lmdb-store (processes are more robust than threads, and thread's advantage of shared memory is minimal with separate NodeJS isolates, and you still get shared memory access with processes when using LMDB).
+LMDB and this library are designed for high concurrency, and we recommend using multiple processes to achieve concurrency with `lmdb` (processes are more robust than threads, and thread's advantage of shared memory is minimal with separate NodeJS isolates, and you still get shared memory access with processes when using LMDB).
 Versioning or asynchronous transactions are the preferred method for achieving atomicity with data updates with concurrency.
 A version can be stored with an entry, and later the data can be updated, conditional on the version being the expected version.
 This provides a robust mechanism for concurrent data updates even with multiple processes accessing the same database.
 To enable versioning, make sure to set the `useVersions` option when opening the database:
 ```
 let myStore = open('my-store', { useVersions: true })
 ```